mr-ravin/QrandomSelection/README.md

 pip install qrandom
 ```

-#### Note: this source code is available for free only for academic research after providing deserved credits and citation.
-For other purposes please do contact the Author: Mr. Ravin Kumar.
+#### Note: This work can be used only for academic research work after providing proper citation and deserved credits to this work.
+For Industrial, commercial or any other use, permission is required from the Author.
-#### Email_id: mr.ravin_kumar@hotmail.com